Autobahn: Reunification: 1990–present day

-The last 4 km of the remaining original Reichsautobahn, a section of A 11 northeast of Berlin near Gartz built in 1936—the westernmost remainder of the never-finished Berlinka—are scheduled for replacement around 2015.
+The last 4 km of the remaining original Reichsautobahn, a section of A 11 northeast of Berlin near Gartz built in 1936—the westernmost remainder of the never-finished Berlinka— was scheduled for replacement around 2015.
 Roadway condition is described as "deplorable"; the 25 m-long concrete slabs, too long for proper expansion, are cracking under the weight of the traffic as well as the weather.